Service & Community Engagement

 Our students, faculty and staff live Stonehill's commitment to social justice, our belief in the inherent dignity of each person and our mission to foster critical thinking and free inquiry.
 Students regularly engage with the local, national and global community through programs such as Coaching4Change and the Martin Institute for Law & Society, among others.

 Our students are the kinds of people who get out there and make a difference.
 They’re in it for the experience, the people and because it’s the right thing to do.
-Each year, Stonehill students provide nearly 100,000 hours of community service through programs such as the Farm at Stonehill, H.O.P.E.
-Service Immersion Program and Stonehill Service Corps, among others.
+Each year, Stonehill students provide nearly 100,000 hours of community service through programs such as the Farm at Stonehill and H.O.P.E.
+Service Immersion Program, among others.
 Service experiences build leadership skills, broaden their understanding of diversity and develop a keener sense of justice.

 Whether it’s helping out at a local nursing home, participating in the Relay for Life, or building houses in Nicaragua, our students are constantly finding new and inventive ways to change the world.